-Dr. Behrens has agreements with a few area hospitals that allow him to use their services for his existing clients on an as available basis.
-If hospitalization is required for a procedure, Dr. Behrens will arrange to pick up your pet and transport them to and from the hospital.
+COVID-19 has limited the ability to offer hospital services.
+If hospitalization is available for a procedure, Dr. Behrens will arrange to pick up your pet and transport them to and from the hospital.
 He is solely responsible for their care.

 The ability to provide a comfortable end to a pet’s life is one of the most loving things we can do.
 It is also a very personal and difficult decision.